 Vaginal birth after C-section (VBAC) is offered, but only in the right patient.
 There is a 1% risk that when a mother is in labor with a C-section scar on the uterus, the scar could open up and expel the baby and the placenta into the mother’s abdomen.
-This is called a uterine rupture and is a catastrophic emergency which can result in the death or permanent disability of the baby, as well as serious complications for the mother including severe blood loss and hysterectomy.
+This is called a uterine rupture and is a catastrophic emergency that can result in the death or permanent disability of the baby, as well as serious complications for the mother, including severe blood loss and hysterectomy.
 As a mother myself, this 1% risk is too high when it comes to a baby’s safety, when not attempted in the right patient.
-After all, we go to enormous lengths to prevent much rarer events such as injury in a car accident (using car seats) or exposure to life threatening illnesses (getting vaccinations), for example.
+After all, we go to enormous lengths to prevent much rarer events such as injury in a car accident (using car seats) or exposure to life-threatening illnesses (getting vaccinations), for example.

 Will I have an episiotomy?

 There is no evidence that routine episiotomies are beneficial, and we try to avoid them.
 At times your doctor may decide that it is safer to make a small episiotomy than to risk a large tear, but this decision is not made until the baby’s head is partially delivered.
-There are variable factors that we cannot control including the size of the baby and your body’s ability to stretch, which ultimately affect your ability to deliver without an episiotomy.
+There are various factors that we cannot control, including the size of the baby and your body’s ability to stretch, which ultimately affect your ability to deliver without an episiotomy.
 It is less likely that you will have an episiotomy with each successive pregnancy.

 Should I collect my baby’s cord blood?